Arranging a funeral or cremation in Utah

 The Church of Jesus Christ of Latter-day Saints is more understanding of cremation than many people realize.
 Within the LDS Church, there is an acceptance of cremation.
-It does not generally encourage cremation, but neither does it view it as a sin.
+It does not generally encourage cremation, nor does it view it as a sin.

 Cremation is certainly on the increase in the United States and is becoming a popular funeral alternative for many now.
 Green burials are also another option that can be considered.

-If you are unsure whether to choose between burial or cremation, talk to family and friends, and discuss the decision with your funeral director and/or minister.
+If you are unsure whether to choose burial or cremation, talk to family and friends and discuss the decision with your funeral director and/or minister.